AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/fusion-glossary.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Filter</p> </td>
    <td> <p> A filter can be applied between two modules, and allows you to then only work with bundles that fit certain criteria.
-There are a number of different filters you can apply. </p><p><!-- For more information, see <a href="../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md" class="MCXref xref">Add a filter to a scenario</a>.--></p> </td>
+There are a number of different filters you can apply. </p><p>For more information, see <a href="/help/workfront-fusion/create-scenarios/add-modules/add-a-filter-to-a-scenario.md" class="MCXref xref">Add a filter to a scenario</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>ID </p> </td>